 A study published in the Journal of the American Geriatrics Society some years ago demonstrated that older people with pets tend to have better physical health.
 Pets encourage their owners to be active and even if it is just getting up to let a dog out a few times a day, any activity can benefit the cardiovascular system and help keep joints limber and flexible.
 Pets may also help simply by providing some physical contact.
 Studies have also shown that when people pet animals, their blood pressure, heart rate, and temperature decrease.

 However, notwithstanding the potential benefits, many older people are deterred from owning a pet because they are worried about what happens if they fall ill or die.
 If there are no family of friends willing to step in, there are a few options.
-Organisations such as The Cinnamon Trust or Keep your Pet (a joint initiative between the RSPCA York and Age UK) offer short term fostering of animals during periods of illness or hospital stays, help with dog walking or lifts to the vet.
-And the RSPCA’s Home for Life scheme (for which you need to register – it’s free, although they do encourage a legacy payment) promises to re-home pets should the worst happen.
+Organisations such as https://www.thefutureperfectcompany.com/bird-lovers-dating-site/or https://www.thefutureperfectcompany.com/date-for-this-year-easter/(a joint initiative between the RSPCA York and Age UK) offer short term fostering of animals during periods of illness or hospital stays, help with dog walking or lifts to the vet.
+And the RSPCA’s asian single womenscheme (for which you need to register – it’s free, although they do encourage a legacy payment) promises to re-home pets should the worst happen.